kimjoar/pacman/README.md

 ---

-Pacman is a fast static site generator, written in node.js, built for large sites with many files.
+Pacman is a fast static site generator, built for large sites with many files, written in node.js (about 500 lines of JS).

 While there are many static site generators, few are built to work with lots of files.
 The main problem is in development mode, where many static site generators regenerate all files